nikkNizz/Drawish/README.md

 # Drawish  0.9.5
 Is a program for basic drawing.
-It also allows you to modify existing images and open pdf as images in linux
+It also allows you to modify existing images, open pdf as images in linux, and draw charts.

 ### PRECOMPILED PACKAGES: